minexmr2/minexmr2/README.md

 as a proxy to decentralized p2pool.
 See build instructions below.

+The name MINEXMR2 is inspired by departed old-school MINEXMR pool and conceptual decentralized p2pool.
+In no way this pool is related to original MINEXMR.

 - 🔭 FULL support of [SChernykh p2pool](https://github.com/SChernykh/p2pool) has been implemented!
 Now minexmr2.com pool uses decentralized p2pool as a hashrate-liquidity provider.
 You have nothing to build, deploy, upgrade and maintain